patientzero/kaldi/egs/verbmobil/README.md

 Dataset definitions can be obtained from http://www.bas.uni-muenchen.de/forschung/Verbmobil/Verbmobil.html

 The recipe is based on a version of the WSJ recipe.
-To start the standard speech recognition recipe you just have to a
+To start the standard speech recognition recipe you just have to start the run.sh and specify the location of the Verbmobil I and Verbmobil II files.

 The local/vm_run_chain_no_ivector.sh script creates the acoustic model withouth the use of i-vectors but instead uses MFCC40 features.
 To use it you have to adapt the run.sh file.